inspec/inspec/docs-chef-io/content/inspec/resources/security_identifier.md

 where

 - `group:` specifies that `'Everyone'` should be a group. `user:` can be used to specify a user account.
   \*\* It is necessary to declare the type of the trustee because Windows allows users, groups and other entities to share names.
 If you really need to not specify the type, `unspecified:` can be used.
-This will attempt to match the name to a group and then a useraccount.
+This will attempt to match the name to a group and then a user account.
 This may take longer to execute and comes with the risk of Chef InSpec matching the name to an unintended trustee.

 ## Examples

 The following examples show how to use this Chef InSpec resource.

-### Verify that the Admnistrator user has a SID
+### Verify that the Administrator user has a SID

     describe security_identifier(user: 'Administrator') do
       it { should exist }